clarence-ck/PRML-Project-Blood-Donation/MLOps_Deployment_Guide.md

    - Updates the existing Lambda function to use the new image.

 5. **Runtime serving**
-   - API Gateway HTTP API receives `/predict` requests.
+   - API Gateway HTTP API receives `/health` and `/predict` requests.
    - Forwards them (via proxy integration) to the Lambda container.
    - Mangum converts the event into an ASGI request for FastAPI.
-   - FastAPI routes to `/predict`, uses `best_model.pkl` to compute the prediction, and returns a JSON response.
+   - FastAPI routes to the appropriate endpoint, uses `best_model.pkl` for inference on `/predict`, and returns a JSON response.

 This MLOps stack ensures that: